Skip to content

 What are the requirements for filing an SSI application?

-A disabled youth transitioning out of foster care may file an SSI application if he or she:
+Youth with disabilities transitioning out of foster care may file an SSI application if they:

 small blue and black arrow